-There are two options for finding out what theme a WordPress site is using.
-You can use a theme detector tool and simply type in the site URL.
-However, if the site uses a custom-built stylesheet or the theme has been heavily modified, then your search will prompt an error message.
-In that case, you can manually locate the theme’s style.css file in the website's source code.
+There are three main ways to decipher what theme a WordPress site is using.
+First, you can use a WordPress theme detector tool and insert the site URL.
+Alternatively, if the site uses a custom-built stylesheet or has been heavily modified, you can manually locate the style.css file in the website's source code.
 You can also use IsItWIP to expedite the process.

 This free theme detector provides even more information about a site’s theme, including where you can find it and how much it costs.
 That means that you could find out what theme a site is using and have it implemented on your own site in minutes.